Navio1430/LibreLoginProd/README.md

 ### Why is the plugin almost 5MB?
 We are currently trying to go down to 500KB, but first we need to divide whole project into submodules.

+### Will the folder name change after installation?
+No, we use the same folder and config names as original the **LibreLogin**.

 # License